Konijima/PZ-Community-API/.github/ISSUE_TEMPLATE/bug_report.md

 To quickly go to that location, you can copy `%UserProfile%\Zomboid\` into the address bar on the top of the file explorer.

-Note: The file is reset during game launch - in order for your error to have been recorded you need to retrieve the file before relaunching the game.
+Note: The file is reset during game launch - you need to retrieve the file before relaunching the game.
 ```
 Paste console.txt content here
 ```